Prudent229/music-royalties-ai/README.md

 ## 🧮 Feature 1: Royalty Simulator

-A simple Python script (no experience needed) that:
+A simple Python script that:

 - Takes in number of streams
 - Chooses between AI or human-generated content